CSCfi/beacon-python/docs/testing.rst

-The integration tests will build a docker image of the ``beacon-python`` and make use of `docker compose <https://docs.docker.com/compose/>`_ to deploy the Web Server and an associated PostgreSQL Database.
-Next step is to load mock data and last step is to run the integration tests.
+The integration tests will build a docker image of the ``beacon-python`` and make use of `docker compose <https://docs.docker.com/compose/>`_ to deploy the Web Server and an associated PostgreSQL Database as well as a mock OAuth2 authentication server.
+Next step is to load mock data, as illustrated by the ``docker-compose exec`` commands above, and last step is to run the integration tests.

 Load Testing